 Because before you know it, Christmas will be next week and you’re trying to cram in last minute shopping and your budget is out of control.

-Saving for Christmas might seem silly when it’s so far away, and really, you don’t spend that much on Xmas gifts do you??
+Saving for Christmas might seem silly when it’s so far away, and really, you don’t spend that much on Christmas gifts do you??

 Why save for it when I actually dislike Christmas, the holiday season and everything that gets wrapped up in it?
 And have to think about it months before it actually happened?

 I ended up stuffing myself with food due to boredom as I wasn’t allowed to leave the table, watch TV or not be sociable.
 As a teenage girl, overeating was an issue for me so Christmas became an issue.